 A Multi-Platform Documentary Project

 With millions of young people unwittingly marching towards blindness, our objective is to reach as wide a general audience as possible on multiple media and educational platforms.
-To do this, we’ve created a project with a strong visual and editorial line while building an integrated international distribution model with: 1) A creative, feature-length documentary film; 2) a 52-min version for TV and classroom screenings; 3) five x short episodes (2-3 mins each) designed for the internet and doctors’ waiting rooms; 4) a 12-hour Audio book and; a 20-min traveling science-education museum exhibition (produced & budgeted separately).
+To do this, we’ve created a project with a strong visual and editorial line while building an integrated international distribution model with: 1) A creative, feature-length documentary film; 2) a 52-min version for TV and classroom screenings; 3) five short episodes (2-3 mins each) designed for the internet and doctors’ waiting rooms; 4) an Audio book/podcast and; 5) a traveling science-education museum exhibition (produced & budgeted separately).

 A Brewster Pond Production